 - Check if the solicitor firm has more than one address.

 - It might be that your client's solicitor isn't on Nationwide’s panel.
 If that's the case, your client can either change their solicitor for a firm that is on our panel, or the non-panel solicitor can be instructed to act for your client only.
 Nationwide will nominate a separate panel firm to act for them.
 All legal costs charged by both firms must be met by your client.
 This is known as dual or separate representation.
 If your client wants to continue and use this process, please call us on 0800 464 3000.

-We hope we’ve covered most of the common questions, but if you’re still unsure about something, you can speak to Dedicated Broker Support through Broker Chat.
+We hope we’ve covered most of the common questions, but if you’re still unsure about something, you can contact one of our experienced advisers on Broker Chat.